Localisation and jurisdiction: what Australian players should look out for

 Why it matters:

-No localization | With localization |
+No Localization | Localized |

 ---|---|

-Response Time - Other Time Zones | Real-Time Support |
+Response Time - Other Time Zones | Real Time Support |

-International payment methods only | PayID, POLi, local cards |
+Only international payment methods | PayID, POLi, local cards |

 Long wait for payments | Instant transfers to AUD |

-No access to promotions | Promos for Australians |
+No access to promotions | Promo for Australians |

 How to check localization and jurisdiction: